Increase web app security with Spring Security, Keycloak and other safeguards

 In principle, however, neither Spring Security nor Keycloak itself can separate unlawful access from unauthorised access.
 And exactly this became a worldwide problem in December 2020.
 Two weeks before Christmas, SolarWinds’ security platform Orion was compromised, as discovered by the IT security firm FireEye, who was also affected by the hack.

 The attackers obtained the single sign-on key and proceeded to move through the hierarchy, using the corresponding admin rights in the SolarWinds platform.
 There, they installed the so-called Sunburst Trojan, which was delivered to all Orion customers with an update.
 An overview of this landmark coup can be read on techtarget.
+(Note to ST: I replaced the German resource with an English one.
+Please check!!!)

 The installation of a trojan is no longer possible with the separation of login and access.

 This would not have happened if SolarWind had separated login from the authorisation of access rights in their system.
 This is made possible by implementing the authorisation framework SecuRole®, which ensures end-to-end security.
-This creates an additional security layer that checks and approves access rights independently of the login.
+This creates an additional security layer that checks and approves access authorisation independently of the login.
 It does this by relying on a further checking instance that is not affected if the SSO key is stolen.
 Hackers would have the possibility to gain access in some way if they got hold of the credentials, but they can only move laterally, i.e. on the level of a simple registered user without real rights in the system.
 Thus, they would not have the chance to act like an administrator and install a trojan.

 You can find out more about end-to-end security for internet identities in the free webinar with our partner KuppingerCole: The evolution of access control